 In his nine years as the head coach at Boise State, Maynard led a program which produced several historic events - back-to-back (2004 and 2005) national championships by Gabe Wallin in the men's javelin, over 50 new school record performances and 30 All-American accolades.
 The Broncos enjoyed unprecedented success behind Maynard's direction.

 During the 2009 season, the men's team won the WAC Indoor Championship, finished 27th at the NCAA Indoor Championships and 25th at the NCAA Outdoor Championships.
 The women's team placed 19th at the NCAA Indoor Championships.

-The top individual highlight was Eleni Kafourou becoming the first female student-athlete at Boise State to win an NCAA National Championship (long jump).
-Along with Kafourou's national championship, Boise State earned a total of seven NCAA All-America awards in track and field last year.
+The top individual highlight was Eleni Kafourou becoming the first female student-athlete at Boise State to win a NCAA National Championship (long jump).
+Along with Kafourou's national title, Boise State earned a total of seven NCAA All-America awards in track and field that year.

 Boise State also made its presence known at the national level with Maynard at the helm with four straight top 25 finishes for the men's team at the NCAA National Outdoor Championships.
 The Bronco men were 16th at the 2006 NCAA National Outdoor Championships, 14th in 2005, 15th in 2004 and 24th in 2003.
 In 2009, the Bronco men finished 25th at the NCAA Outdoor meet.

-Maynard has also guided Bronco student-athletes to over 70 individual WAC Championships and over 90 marks on Boise State's all-time top three performance lists.
+Maynard guided Bronco student-athletes to over 70 individual WAC Championships and over 90 marks on Boise State's all-time top three performance lists.